Checking-in for addiction treatment…

 The U.S. Navy’s SARP unit requires that all patients admitting for treatment must abstain from alcohol, drugs, and cigarettes; additionally, all electronic devices are surrendered for the length of the 35 day program.
 And so it was, in September 2013 when a 31 year old serviceman checked-in for alcoholism treatment.

 Soon the doctors treating this young man realized that he was exhibiting withdrawal symptoms that were worse than his withdrawal from alcohol.
-Examiner.com reports that one of the electronic devices surrendered by the patient was his Google Glass.
-He explained to the doctors that he had been wearing the glasses for 18 per day for the two months prior to his admittance.
+The Guardian reports that one of the electronic devices surrendered by the patient was his Google Glass.
+He explained to the doctors that he had been wearing the glasses for 18 hours per day for the two months prior to his admittance.
 The following are the withdrawal symptoms noted in this case:

 - frustration and irritability